-Aim Current good practice Objectives Actions to be taken Person responsible Date to complete actions by Success criteria Increase access to the curriculum for pupils with a disability Our school offers a differentiated curriculum for all pupils.
+Aim Current good practice Objectives Actions to be taken Person responsible Date to complete Actions by Success criteria Increase access to the curriculum for pupils with a disability One page profiles are in place for children as required.
+Visiting teachers are directed to read these before meeting the child.
+Personal Care Plans, Personal Support Plans, Physical Management Plans and Personal Emergency Evacuation Plans are in place for all children who require them.
+They are created with the appropriate stakeholders.
+Our school offers an apadtive curriculum for all pupils.
 We use resources tailored to the needs of pupils who require support to access the curriculum e.g., visual timetables, pencil grips, coloured overlays.
-Curriculum resources include examples of people with disabilities.
-Curriculum progress is tracked for all pupils, including those with a disability.
-The Language and Literacy Toolkit are used by staff to assess what children can do on a continuum of skills.
-This assessment is then used to produce an Individual Teaching Plan (ITP) which sets targets for them to achieve.
-Targets are set effectively and are To reduce or eliminate barriers which may prevent pupils with a disability from accessing the full curriculum.
+To reduce or eliminate barriers which may prevent pupils with a disability from accessing the full curriculum.
 Pupils to have individualised targets for sensory and language needs.
 Pupils to attend Forest School to support their sensory needs in the outdoor environment.
 Specialist Support Provision Plans (SSPP) in place for children who cannot access the curriculum in their year group due to communication, cognition, sensory or emotional needs.
-Reduction in the number of children needing interventions.
 Ensure all staff have access to the information they need e.g. SEND register and medical needs register.
-Identify and address training needs of staff to understand and meet the needs of disabled pupils and those with medical needs.
+Identify and address training needs of staff to understand and meet the needs of disabled pupils and those with medical needs .
 Pupil profiles and care plans created for individuals according to need.
 Provide specialist aids, equipment and ICT to promote disabled pupils' access to the curriculum.
-Senior Leadership Team regularly review the data and ensure, through pupil progress meetings, that School Office Pastoral Team SENCO Outside agencies Class teachers Subject leads SLT Ongoing Spring 23 Ongoing Ongoing SEND and medical needs registers are up-to- date.
+Senior Leadership Team regularly review the data and ensure, through pupil progress meetings, that School Office Pastoral Team SENCO Outside agencies Class teachers Subject leads SLT Sep 23 Annually and as required As the policy is reviewed and as ongoing good practice.
 Staff are aware of pupils with disabilities and medical needs in the school and able to respond to their additional needs.
+All staff receive appropriate training, including annual Epi- pen, Asthmas and Epilepsy training.
+SEND and medical needs registers are up-to- date.
 Children make progress in their ability to communicate.
 Children have structured lessons and they make good progress.
-Pupil's sensory needs are addressed.
-All pupils have succinct targets that are reviewed regularly.
-Support staff and teachers receive appropriate training, including annual appropriate for pupils with additional needs.
-The curriculum is reviewed to ensure it meets the needs of all pupils.
-Specialist agencies visit Social stories produced with individual children to support their priority needs.
-One-page Profiles for all SEND children to ensure their needs are supported by all staff.
-To provide sports and gross motor skills activities for SEND pupils.
-To gain the Dyslexic Friendly Award.
-Ongoing EpiPen.
-Epilepsy and Asthma training.
-Pupils with disabilities and medical needs will access the full curriculum and be involved in the life of the school.